maialenz/WetPaws/TESTING.md

 - 28/03/2021 - Test result:
     - The type attribute is unnecessary for JavaScript resources.
         - I removed the type attribute form them.

+- Some of the images are not loading and the path seems to be broken
+    - I checked with dev-tools on google chrome.
+    - I fixed this fixing the source path where i made a mistake (my assets directory is called static, but I wrote assets/images)
+    - It's fixed.
+All pictures are showing as they are meant to and they are responsive